caitthecaptain/Codepath-Week-8/README.md

 ## Notes

-- I found the Blue vulnerabilities to be the most simple.
-I found both of those within one hour.
-- The hardest/ most time-consuming vulnerability to find was the CSRF.
-I spent about two hours on that one alone.
 - The Codepath hints that were given were INCREDIBLY helpful.
+- I found this entire exercise to be very helpful in increasing my hacking skills!

 ## Resources
 - GIFs created with [LiceCap](http://www.cockos.com/licecap/)